Discover what you are naturally good at

 10. More self-confidence and willingness to take calculated risks.

-Employers use strength-based interviews to identify candidates who naturally align with the role and company culture.
-This approach allows interviewers to assess how a candidate’s inherent strengths can contribute to organizational success, leading to increased job satisfaction, better performance and reduced turnover rates.
+Employers use strength-based interviews to identify candidates who naturally align with the role and company culture and get better insights into how the candidate will fit in and add to the team.
+This approach allows interviewers to assess how a candidate’s inherent strengths can contribute to organizational success, leading to increased job satisfaction, better performance and reduced turnover rates [4].

 How do strength-based interviews work?

-Strength-based interviews focus on understanding a candidate’s natural talents and abilities by asking questions about their past experiences and passions.
-Candidates share examples of when they have used their strengths effectively, allowing interviewers to gauge their potential fit for the role and organization.
-This method emphasizes authentic responses over-rehearsed answers, providing deeper insights into the candidate’s suitability.
+Strength-based interviews focus on understanding a candidate’s natural talents and abilities by asking questions about their past experiences, successes, and passions.
+Candidates share examples of when they have used their strengths effectively, allowing interviewers to gauge their potential fit for the role, team, and organization.
+This method encourages authentic responses rather than rehearsed answers, providing deeper insights into the candidate’s suitability.

 How do you prepare for a strength-based interview?

 To prepare for a strength-based interview, identify your key strengths through self-assessment tools like the HIGH5 test and reflect on past experiences where you successfully applied these strengths.
 Practice articulating these examples clearly, focusing on how your strengths contributed to positive outcomes.
-Familiarize yourself with the company’s values and align your strengths with their needs to demonstrate your potential fit.
+Familiarize yourself with the company’s values and the skills of the job and align your strengths with their needs to demonstrate your potential fit.

 Pro Tip From HIGH5